Kafka Datasource Configuration

 In addition to the minimal configuration above, note the following:

-array will be the Kafka topics from which Enterprise OPA uses consume the messages. - The
+• The topics array will be the Kafka topics from which Enterprise OPA uses consume the messages.

-attribute allows uses a message transformer on any incoming message.
+• The rego_transform attribute allows using a message transformer on incoming message batches.

 Consumer Offset